siirimangus/node-red-contrib-context-hook/README.md

     <img alt="subscribe-state node output" src="https://drive.google.com/uc?export=view&id=1tRGcw09WoRNpV5jPtDZQg834h9D4n4uV" height="170" >
 </a>

-### 🔸 Node `state-hook`
+### 🔸 Node `state-hook`.
+This is the node where the magic happens 🪄

+Within the function in this node a hook called `useGlobal` is available.
-This is the node where `useGlobal` function can be utilized to watch changes in the global context that were saved via `set-state` node and based on the changes decide the output of the node.
-The `useGlobal` function takes two
+This hook can be utilized to watch changes in the global context that were saved via `set-state` node.
-parameters: property name from the global context and the default value for this.
-The second parameter is optional and equals `null` by default.
+The `useGlobal` function takes in two parameters: property name from the global context and the default value for it.
+The second parameter is optional and is `null` by default.
 For example, to watch changes in the `kitchen.temperature` value, the `useGlobal` function should be used like this:

 ```
 const temperature = useGlobal('kitchen.temperature');
 ```

-The `state-hook` node comes in handy when the logic for deciding the next state for an automated device depends on many incoming signals.
-Instead of connecting the signals with `switch`, `function` etc. nodes, all the logic can be handled with the function written in the `state-hook` node.
+The `state-hook` node comes in handy when the logic for deciding the next state for an output depends on many incoming signals.
+Instead of connecting the signals with `switch`, `function` etc. nodes, all the logic can be handled within the `state-hook` node.

 Let's take the following scenario and break it down into implementation steps: a light should turn on when there is movement in the room, and it is dark in the room.
 In all the other cases the lamp should turn off.